RatthewThePlagueBringer/Destiny2_Weapon_Ranker/README.md

       winmm.lib

 ## DATA GENERATOR INSTRUCTIONS
 Due to the smaller sample size of our weapons.csv, we included a data generator to test the program's capabilities with larger datasets.
+It is not necessary to generate data for the program to run.
+DataGenerator.cpp only increases the size of the dataset.
 Run DataGenerator.cpp on weapons.csv before running main.cpp.
-Since DataGenerator.cpp has main function, we suggest:
+Since DataGenerator.cpp has a main function, we suggest:
 - Generating data in a separate folder from main.cpp and moving weapons.csv into the folder with main after finishing the data generation.
 - Commenting out main.cpp and running DataGenerator.cpp, then commenting out DataGenerator.cpp and uncommenting main.cpp.